 Dough, Stage 2

-Each round should be around a half inch to an inch across.
+Each round should be around about an 1.5 or 2 inches across.
 Do one “rope” at a time.
 About the time the first rope is done, finish the last stage of making the filling.

 Filling, Stage 2